 Acupuncture and Traditional Chinese medicine is a comprehensive medical system with it own diagnosis and treatment.
 The terminology and language is also unique.

-Sometimes, acupuncture language may sound a little magical.
-We may say that a headache is caused by liver qi stagnation in one person but in another person it may be from heat.
 Similarly, anxiety can come from heart blood vacuity but it also can be related to heat irritating the heart.

 A Scholarly History